wabbit-corp/kappa/Spec.md

 * `defer d; rest`:

   elaborates by scheduling `d` for the current `do`-scope exit (per §8.6 / §8.7.2) and then elaborating `rest`.
-  (Implementations may realize this as an explicit stack or as nested `finally`-style wrappers.)
+  (Implementations may realize this as an explicit stack of deferred actions or by constructing a single finalizer action that sequences deferred actions in LIFO order; the observable behavior MUST match §8.6 / §8.7.2, including attempting all deferred actions and combining unwind-time errors via `combineFinally`.)

 * `using pat <- acquire; rest`: